-- Documentation to show you have set a Science-Based Target according to the SBTi in the reporting year. - The company's target is listed on the SBTi website.
+- Documentation Required: - o Documentation to show you have set a Science-Based Target according to the SBTi in the reporting year.

+The company's target is listed on the SBTi website.
 This must indicate the company's target is set (e.g. company status is listed as "Target Set") https://sciencebasedtargets.org/companies-taking-action/